 Real World Example

 There are millions of motorists driving around with little or no insurance these days.
+That’s why we offer claims help for trucking fleets and drivers impacted by uninsured or underinsured accidents.
 Because of this, UIM/UM coverage is very important to add to trucking policies.
 For example, our client Jeffrey was hit by a young driver with only $10,000 in insurance coverage.
 This was a problem because Jeffrey’s truck needed $10,000 in repairs and Jeffrey lost $30,000 in income from the month down.
 The at-fault driver’s insurance company offered to pay the $10,000 in repairs, but said that’s all they could pay because that was the limits of their coverage.

 What Now?